ssl/ezXSS/readme.md

 ## Live demo
 For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
 Please note that some features might be disabled in the demo version.

+## :new: Free to use hosted ezXSS
+No more need of having to install the tool on a server, as now users can register for an account on [ez.pe](https://ez.pe), and start using the tool for free.